 WHAT ABOUT PAINT COLORS FOR YOUR HOUSE?

 Well, we have looked at THE COLORS LESSON in Part 1., which reviews the basics of color theory that we all learned in school.
 Part 2., COLOR HARMONY, was all about how to combine colors on your bungalow to most enhance its unique features.
 THE ARTS & CRAFTS MESSAGE, Part 3., was a lesson in the social & design philosophy that originated in England over 100 years ago, & how it applies to color.
-In the next one, Part 4., LET’S LOOK AT SOME BUNGALOW COLOR, we viewed some choices based on actual paint color samples of the period.
+In the next one, Part 4., LET’S LOOK AT SOME BUNGALOW COLOR, we viewed actual paint color samples of the period.

 So what now?